franciscovalentecastro/RipserOnR/README.md

 # Download the Files

-In the RipserOnR you should select the option "Clone or Download" and then "Download Zip" to get all the necessary files for using this R code.
+On the [RipserOnR](https://github.com/holt0102/RipserOnR) GitHub project page you should select the option "Clone or Download" and then "Download Zip" to get all the necessary files for using this R code.
+Unzip all the files and put them on your working folder.

+**Note : For an advanced user, you should just clone the repo to your working folder.**

 # Setup